daniellandau/switcher/README.md

   which is written for the C library, but can be used for JS too, using e.g.
   `new St.Label()` to make a an StLabel.

+The icon is based on the "Restore Window" icon by Lloyd Humphreys from the Noun Project, used under a CC-BY version 3.0 license.

 I thank my employer [Futurice](https://github.com/futurice/) for providing monetary sponsorship for this work through the
 [Spice Program](http://spiceprogram.org/oss-sponsorship/)